 "Now Howard, you're the one who wanted to mold the malleable minds of America's children who, according to Whitney Houston, 'are our future.'
 And you can't do that without those meetings.
 As Leonard Cohen said in his song 'The National Anthem,' 'meetings are the crack that lets the light come in,' so get those socks on, finish your buttermilk, and get crackin' for America!"

 And so Howard set forth upon his newest mission and latest attempt to give up his life as an abductor.
 How will that work out for him?
-The next post will provide some pretty strong hints.

 *Scholars now believe this drawing was done by Howard's own love interest and current life partner Tally Dolcet, a welder and former art student.